Rectification of Vibrational Energy Transfer in Driven Chiral Molecules: Results

-Fig.~5 show similar results for $J_R/J_L$, now plotted against the driving phase $\phi$ (see Eq.~9) at fixed $\phi=\pi/2$.
+Fig.~5 show similar results for $J_R/J_L$, now plotted against the driving phase $\phi$ (see Eq.~14) at fixed frequency.
 Results are shown for the two models in panels (a) and (b) respectively.
 We observe the greatest difference from unity when the driving phase is equal to $\pm \pi/2$, and that reversing the phase ($\phi \rightarrow -\phi$) results in the reciprocal rectification ratio ($J_\text{R}/J_{\text{L}} \rightarrow J_\text{L}/J_\text{R}$).
+The peaks at $\pm \pi/2$ driving phase reflect the nature of circular motion of chiral phonons.

-Using the analytical results obtained for the harmonic approximation to Model 1 we can also examine the combined effect of the driving frequency ($\omega$) and phase ($\phi$); Fig.~6 shows a heat map showing the rectification displayed against both $\omega$ and $\phi$.
+Using the analytical results obtained for the harmonic approximation to Model 1 we can also examine the combined effect of the driving frequency ($\omega$) and phase ($\phi$).
+Fig.~6 shows a heat map showing the rectification displayed against both $\omega$ and $\phi$.
+As for Fig.~3, the phase dependence of the rectification effect is related to the structure of chiral phonon modes and the frequency dependence results from both the polarization of the phonon band structure and the phonon density of states.

-Finally, to address the extent to which the findings outlined above can be be expected to influence room temperature experiments, we conducted sample Langevin molecular dynamics simulations with $T_\text{cold}=300$ K according to the methods described in Ref. \cite{Feng2025Nuclear}.
-We used the $N=98$ polyethylene double-chain model containing 15 twists described above, and the driving parameters were set to $\phi=\pi/2$, $\omega=79.5$ cm$^{-1}$ (2.38 THz), and $F_{0}=4.0~\mathrm{kcal}/ \mathrm{mol}^{-1}$\AA$^{-1}.$ We performed five independent simulations of length 10ns, and we obtain a ratio of $J_\text{R}/J_{\text{L}}=32.5\pm3.1.$ This result strongly suggests that the phenomenon observed in this study is relevant to room temperature experiment.
+Finally, to address the extent to which the findings outlined above can be expected to influence room-temperature experiments, we conducted sample Langevin molecular dynamics simulations with $T_\text{cold}=300$ K according to the methods described in Ref. \cite{Feng2025Nuclear}.
+We used the $N=98$ polyethylene double-chain model containing 15 twists described above, and the driving parameters were set to $\phi=\pi/2$, $\omega=79.5$ cm$^{-1}$ (2.38 THz), and $F_{0}=4.0~\mathrm{kcal}/ \mathrm{mol}^{-1}$\AA$^{-1}.$ We performed five independent simulations of length 10 ns, and we obtain a ratio of $J_\text{R}/J_{\text{L}}=32.5\pm3.1.$ This result strongly suggests that the phenomenon observed in this study is relevant to room-temperature experiment.